 More info: Visit www.state.nj.us or call 732-341-4098.

 Trail: Tom’s Pond Trail

 History: Through the 18th and 19th centuries, Batsto Village produced iron and glass.
-Their industries were so successful that a village was built to house workers, which led to the construction of the sawmill, gristmill, general store and more.
-Visit Batsto to check out the buildings, many of which are still standing, and get a sense of what life was like in the community.
+Their industries were so successful that the village came about to house workers; this then led to the construction of the sawmill, gristmill, general store and more.
+Many of the buildings in Batsto are still standing, offering a glimpse of what life was like in the community.

-What You’ll See: Tom’s Pond Trail is an easy 1.8-mile hike that allows for a walk through Batsto Village either at the start of your hike or after you’ve finished.
-This will add about a mile of walking to your hike, but it’s absolutely worth it to see the buildings and stroll through the village.
+What You’ll See: Tom’s Pond Trail is an easy 1.8-mile hike that allows for a walk through Batsto Village; in fact, you can plan a hike that either starts or ends in the village.
+In truth, this adds about a mile of walking to your hike, but it’s absolutely worth it.

-- Hero (Top) Feature Image: © ehrlif / Adobe Stock
+- Hero (Top) Feature Image: © Patrick Lombardi / Best of NJ

 - Additional Images (in Order) Courtesy: